[guest post by Jonathan Balcombe]

 There’s much more.
 Having worked with professional editors at four publishing houses, I’ve accumulated a lengthy list of writing tips: focus, consistency, color, feelings, humor, openness, characters, dialogue, active voice, etc. Ultimately, my goal as a nonfiction writer is to provide a page-turning reading experience that informs and hopefully persuades.

-The same principles that guide me as a writer guide me as an editor.
-When I review a manuscript I am looking for conciseness, clarity, and flow.
-But in editing there is an added challenge: I am no longer the conductor, merely a facilitator.
+The same principles that guide me as a writer guided me as an editor when I worked with Ross Browne and his team here at The Editorial Department.
+When we review a manuscript we look for conciseness, clarity, and flow.
+But in editing there is an added challenge: we are no longer conductors, merely facilitators.
 Writers pour their heart and soul into their projects, and in an editor they need guidance with compassion.
 This demands constructive ways of providing positive feedback without skirting important issues that need addressing.
-If a piece of writing is already high caliber, I consider ways to make it better still.
+If a piece of writing is already high caliber, we consider ways to make it better still.

-Whether a writer wishes to have their work published in the traditional sense, be self-published, or simply have something bound for consumption by family or close friends, my goals as an editor are the same.
-If someone hires me to edit their work, then why would they want anything less than my closest scrutiny and most considered advice?
+Whether a writer wishes to have their work published in the traditional sense, be self-published, or simply have something bound for consumption by family or close friends, our goals as editors are the same.
+If someone hires us to edit their work, then why would they want anything less than our closest scrutiny and most carefully-considered advice?